TylerSterlingTech/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/QsSvTE1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Jane is able to immediately resolve Karen's ticket, as it is just an inquiry as to whe the hardware refresh is slated to occur.
+Jane is able to immediately resolve Karen's ticket, as it is just an inquiry as to when the hardware refresh is slated to occur.
 Jane sends communication to Karen, stating that it is slated for Q1.
 She sets the ticket status to "Resolved".
 </p>
 <br />